 Editor’s note: This biography of Bird Of Ill Omen was originally written by Alexandre Julien, with collaboration from the band members, throughout 2007 for their now defunct Myspace page.
 It has been re-written and improved upon for Abridged Pause Blog.

 -Chapter 1 (Summer 1996 – October 1996)

 One of these still early shows for the band was in October of 1996, at the Club Q in Davie, Florida.
 This event would continue to be talked about for years.
 Throughout the show, Damien had been asking the audience if they wanted to see his genitals.
 After finally pulling them out, he realized that someone had been playing with the microphone volume, which he had been attempting to fix after every song.
-When he caught the guilty person in the act, he jumped onto him and started a short-lasting fight before he was walked out of the venue to cool down.
-Before anyone knew what was going on, Damien climbed up the brick wall from outside and leaped in from an open window right on the head of the prankster, in time to start the next song.
+When he caught the guilty person in the act, he jumped onto him and started a fight before he was walked out of the venue to cool down.
+Before anyone knew what was going on, Damien climbed up the brick wall from outside and leaped in from an open window right onto the head of the prankster, in time to start the next song.
 It was legendary.